raleel/cfi-srd-pt/0009_Magic.md

 ### Spell Components

 In addition to both somatic and verbal components, the caster must be in possession of material components that vary from spell to spell and are consumed in the casting.
 Where no actual components are detailed in the spell description, assume the cost is negligible and that the caster has enough on their person to cover an average adventure, or about a month or so of adventuring.
-If a specific component is noted, however, the caster will need to purchase and keep track of the required components.
+If a specific component is noted, however, the caster will need to purchase and keep Rastrear of the required components.
 A caster that is somehow separated from their material components will be unable to cast any spells until the situation can be rectified.

 ### Restricted Actions During Casting